When hiring a new employee in today’s marketplace, the first thing you do is write a list of qualities that you want to see in prospective candidates.

 The OCEAN model (or Big Five) gives the recruiter plenty of flexibility over where to put the person in the organization so they can thrive.

 When it comes to cons, the test gives out the big-picture view of the individual, but that doesn’t help very much when it comes to determining and predicting specific behaviors a person will do in a particular environment.
-A test like MBTI or Enneagram is better at this than OCEAN.
+A test like the 4-letter type test or Enneagram is better at this than OCEAN.

 Examples of positive and negative characteristics